-- a. the fair market value of the property to be leased-out or sold does not exceed \$15,000, or - b. proposal prices after advertising are not reasonable, either as to all or some part of the property, or have not been independently arrived at in open competition; or - c. the disposition will be to the State or any political subdivision, and the estimated fair market value of the property and other satisfactory terms of disposal are obtained by negotiation; or - d. under those circumstances permitted by subdivision seven of PAL Section 2897, which include the following: - (i) the transferee is a government or other public entity, and the terms and conditions of the transfer require that the ownership and use of the asset will remain with the government or any other public entity; - (ii) the purpose of the transfer is within the purpose, mission or governing statute of the public authority; or - (iii) such action is otherwise authorized by law.
+- a. the fair market value of the property to be leased-out is no greater than an average of \$15,000.00 annually over the term or the sale price does not exceed \$15,000, or - proposal prices after advertising are not reasonable, either as to all or some part of the property, or have not been independently arrived at in open competition (even if the fair market value, as applicable in (a) above, exceeds \$15,000); or - c. the disposition will be to the State or any political subdivision, and the estimated fair market value of the property and other satisfactory terms of disposal are obtained by negotiation (even if the fair market value, as applicable in (a) above, exceeds \$15,000); or - under those circumstances permitted by subdivision seven of PAL Section 2897, which include the following: - the transferee is a government or other public entity, and the terms and conditions of the transfer require that the ownership and use of the asset will remain with the government or any other public entity; - (ii) the purpose of the transfer is within the purpose, mission or governing statute of the public authority; or - (iii) such action is otherwise authorized by law.

-In the case of (a), (b) or (c) above, the disposition must be for no less than fair market value.
-In the case of (d), it can be for less than fair market value.
-However, if the disposition is for less than fair market value, then the following information must be provided to the relevant MTA Agency board (which must make a written determination based upon such information, that there is no reasonable alternative to the proposed below-market transfer that would achieve the same purpose of such transfer) and the public:
+In the case of (a), (b) or (c) above, the disposition must be for no less than the applicable fair market value.
+In the case of (d), it can, but does not have to be, for less than fair market value.
+However, if the disposition, in the case of (d), is for less than fair market value, then the following information must be provided to the relevant MTA Agency board (which must make a written determination based upon such information, that there is no reasonable alternative to the proposed below-market transfer that would achieve the same purpose of such transfer) and the public:

-- a full description of the asset; - an appraisal of the fair market value of the asset and any other information establishing the fair market value sought by the board; - a description of the purpose of the transfer, and a reasonable statement of the kind and amount of the benefit to the public resulting from the transfer, including but not limited to the kind, number, location, wages or salaries of jobs created or preserved as required by the transfer, the benefits, if any, to the communities in which the asset is situated as are required by the transfer;
+- (i) a full description of the asset; - (ii) an appraisal of the fair market value of the asset and any other information establishing the fair market value sought by the board; - (iii) a description of the purpose of the transfer, and a reasonable statement of the kind and amount of the benefit to the public resulting from the transfer, including but not limited to the kind, number, location, wages or salaries of jobs created or preserved as required by the transfer, the benefits, if any, to the communities in which the asset is situated as are required by the transfer;